How many comets were discovered by Jean-Louis Pons?

 independent

-discovered on 1811 March 25 by H. Flaugergues, Viviers, France, independently found by Pons on April 11
+Discovered on 1811 March 25 by Pierre Gilles Antoine Honoré Joseph Flaugergues, Viviers, France.
+Independently found by Pons on April 11.

 X4